imefisto/psr-swoole/README.md

 # psr7swoole
-Convenient library to convert Swoole requests to PSR requests and PSR responses to Swoole responses
+Library to convert Swoole requests to PSR requests and PSR responses to Swoole responses

 ## Overview